CyberRedPanda/SlackBot/README.md

 # Slack Bot (a python script to autopost to slack whenever you want)

-Auto Post to different Slack channels all day long

 Script to make it look like you're working 24/7.
 Just fill in the input fields and set the timer, and this will post interesting messages in various slack channels all day and night.